Council Summary June 2018

 The task force will be proceeding with the third phase of its work to develop a business plan for a corporate practice program in the Fall.
 The task force’s full report will be published in the coming months, along with information pertaining to member consultation opportunities.

-In response to a 2017 AGM motion, Engineers and Geoscientists BC is exploring how the recommendations from the Truth and Reconciliation Committee can align with the association’s code of ethics and duties under the Engineers and Geoscientists Act.
+In response to a 2017 AGM motion, Engineers and Geoscientists BC is exploring how the recommendations from the Truth and Reconciliation Commission can align with the association’s code of ethics and duties under the Engineers and Geoscientists Act.
 At its June meeting, Council received a report titled “Truth and Reconciliation – Options for Inclusion Recommendation Report.”

 Council approved the report and referred it to the Professional Practice Committee to create an action plan for Council consideration based on the recommendations identified in the report.
 The plan will identify budgetary and other resources required for implementation of the recommendations.